-The 4th generation TiVo Premiere XL now records up to 150 hours of HD programming, which frees users from the issue of insufficient storage memory.
-However, you may still wanna copy TiVo to hard drive for enjoying the shows more freely on PC, or burning favorite TiVo series to DVDs.
+Considering the issue of insufficient storage memory, you may want to copy TiVo recordings to hard drive for enjoying the shows more freely on PC, or burning favorite TiVo series to DVDs.
 The freeware TiVo Desktop lets you transfer shows from TiVo box to your PC.
-If you pay $24,95 to TiVo corp., they will help you upgrade the software to TiVo Desktop Plus, which is capable of converting TiVo shows to portable devices.
+If you pay $15.99 to TiVo corp., they will help you upgrade the software to TiVo Desktop Plus, which is capable of converting TiVo shows to portable devices.
 But to be frankly, the software does not support these devices well.
 The TiVo company knows clearly about it, and they offer you another solution, the Roxio Creater 2010.
 This software costs you $69.99 (for TiVo users), and is more powerful.
 It helps you convert TiVo files to iPod, iPhone and PSP, and more important, burn TiVo shows to DVD.
 Sounds a nice choice?
 Well, that’s not we’re talking about.
-In this guide I’d like to introduce to you a more economical way to copy TiVo to DVD, which costs you $35 only (the DVD burner is excluded, of course).
+In this guide I’d like to introduce you a more economical way to copy TiVo to DVD, which costs you $35 only if you have the freeware TiVo Desktop for the PC (the DVD burner is excluded, of course).

 Software you’ll need:

 Note: As of June 5th, 2013 the free version of TiVo Desktop for PC is no longer available for download.
 The paid version that adds support for transferring videos to the TiVo and DVR recordings to mobile devices will still be available at a cost of $15.99, lowered from $24.99.

 Part 1: Transfer TiVo recordings to PC with TiVo Desktop